Options to customize the look of your menus.

 Browse button to find the image you want.

 If you're adding your own images, you'll see an

-Use Shift-Click + drag on the resize icon to resize with proportion
+Use Shift-Click + drag on the resize icon to resize without proportion

 Tip!
 You can also attach your uploaded images to a specific food item.
 You'll lose flexibility on sizing and placement using this method, but when the food item moves the image will move with it.
 To do so, edit a food item and select the photo to attach in the photo box.